gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 rest of the language.
 The specific list of proposed changes are:

 + The addition of sugar for declaring large homogenous tuples.
-+ Introducing a new `HomogenousTuple` protocol.
++ Introducing a new `HomogeneousTuple` protocol.
 This protocol will extend `RandomAccessCollection` and `MutableCollection` allowing for homogenous tuples to be used as collections and access contiguous storage.
 It will also provide a place for us to declare new helper init methods for